 Register to use the campus plagiarism detection software Turnitin and find out what resources are available to help educate your students on how to avoid using sources inappropriately.

 This website provides information about U.S. copyright law and CSU, Chico copyright policies and guidelines.

 The CDR promotes discovery, research, cross-disciplinary collaboration and instruction by collecting, preserving and providing access to scholarly work created at Chico.
 The CDR can provide persistent and centralized electronic access to faculty and student work, promote research and collaboration and provide a public archive that reflects the development of knowledge on campus.
 Currently the CDR is being used as the repository for our digital Master's Theses but we welcome suggestions for additional content.

-Find out where you can locate open educational resources to enrich your classes and lower student textbook costs.
+Find out where you can locate affordable and open educational resources to enrich your classes and lower student textbook costs.